 1) Access through the email notification

-If your article is accepted, it is scheduled for production and you will receive an email notification from Springer.
+If your article is accepted, it is scheduled for production and you will receive an email notification from us.
 Please click the link in this email to access the MyPublication pages.

 Please note there is a deadline!
 This link will expire after 7 days!

 You will receive a first reminder after 3 days and a second one after another 2 days.
 If you were not able to pass the process in time, the whole process will be started again, until your copyright and all necessary information for publication are transferred.

 2) Logging in on MySpringer or MyPalgrave to use MyPublication

 You can also access the MyPublication process via your personal account.
 Click on MySpringer / MyPalgrave in the top navigation bar of this page to log in.

 If you do not remember your login, please use our 'password forgotten' feature.
 If your account was automatically generated, user name always equals your email address.
 With this two bits of information the system will send you your password.